How to stop Raspberry Pi crashing

 , if everything tries to flow through the bottleneck at the same time: FreshRSS is checking for updates at over 200 blogs within ten minutes, while raspistill is making a photo every minute, and Chrome is refreshing the stream of the feed reader via web interface and Apache server.

 This is a possibility because i tuned it that way to keep the gap where the "time-lapse photography" is paused small.
 Otherwise the resulting video will not look right.
 The moon would jump from one position to another with frames missing.
-The crashing was not that frequent before, since i reserved enough time for every job.
+The crashing or freezing was not that frequent before, since i reserved enough time for every job.
 Handling that many RSS sources is quite the workload for this tiny computer

 , which basically means living on the edge.
 But the internal "watchdog" of the Broadcom BCM2835 does a great job in rebooting the Pi Zero W, if the heart stops beating.